August 23, 2017

 During my time in PathwayConnect, I learned that the most growth often occurs when students don’t give up, even when the program gets tough.

 I’m not the only student who has considered quitting PathwayConnect because of less-than-perfect grades.
-An academic advisor at the Pathway Home Office once told me that many students drop out of the program.
-She explained that many students expect themselves to be perfect, and when they make a mistake, they become discouraged and give up.
+An academic advisor at the BYU-Pathway Home Office once told me that many students drop out of the program.
+She explained that students often expect themselves to be perfect, and when they make a mistake, they become discouraged and give up.
 There is something these individuals need to know:

 PathwayConnect wasn’t designed for perfect students.
-It was created for everyday people who have jobs, take care of kids, or struggle in other ways.
-It was designed to build an educational foundation and equip students with skills to continue their academic journeys despite sometimes difficult trials.
+It was created for everyday people who have jobs, take care of kids, or other important responsibilities.
+It was designed to build an educational foundation and equip students with skills to continue their academic journeys despite difficult trials.
 PathwayConnect is about having hope that although you aren’t the perfect student now, if you stick with it, you can become better.

 There are many reasons why students feel pressure to be perfect.
-And although it is true that the Lord has commanded us to be perfect, He has also taught the importance of progressing one step at a time.
-He has said “it is not requisite that a man should run faster than he has strength,”1 and that He “will give unto the children of men line upon line, precept upon precept, here a little and there a little.”2
+Although it is true that the Lord has commanded us to be perfect, He has also taught the importance of progressing one step at a time.
+He has said, “it is not requisite that a man should run faster than he has strength,”1 and that He “will give unto the children of men line upon line, precept upon precept, here a little and there a little.”2

 Coursework in PathwayConnect is designed to be taken in a similar way — one week at a time.
 Every week, lessons build off one another to create a solid foundation of knowledge.
 As students progress in their courses, many find that their confidence increases and they are able to do more at a time.

 If you feel like you are struggling with your coursework, try these tips:

 - Invite the Spirit to help you as you do your homework.